onkelbeh/HomeAssistantRepository/README.md

 ## Some thoughts
 * Be aware that all dependent libraries could be marked as stable here as soon as they compile.
 Outside HA dependencies except of portage are not tested.
 * Since I use Gentoo mostly on servers, I do not use systemd, one reason to run Gentoo is that you are NOT forced to run this crap.
 Beginning homeassistant-2021.2.0, handling for systemd was added by request, thanks to @Tatsh for help.
-* I use an own profile based on "amd64/17.1/no-multilib"
+* I use an own profile based on "amd64/23.0/split-usr/no-multilib", planning to move to merged-usr.
-* Sunce 2022.07.06, I run detailed tests on Python 3.10 only, and am starting to try builds on Python 3.11.
 * python-3.12.3 is set as default target.

 # Bigger Changes

 ## arm64 builds
 By user request, I have populated an ~arm64 KEYWORD on all Ebuilds, which is (currently) completely untested.
 I know of at least two guys using it, but I got no feedback yet.
 Some day I will prepare a cross compile environment to build a public binary repo for Home Assistant on [Sakakis-'s Image](https://github.com/sakaki-/gentoo-on-rpi-64bit).

 ## ~arm
 By another request, I merged arm KEYWORD from @ivecera on all Ebuilds at 0.117.6.
 This guy is running an Odroid XU4.
 I updated all my scripts to keep it running. arm & arm64 keywords are treated now like the ones for amd64, though absolutely untested.